hsavit1/Objective-C-Design-Patterns/README.md

 #### Design patterns will be based off of my own knowledge, ___Cocoa Design Patterns___ by Eric Buck, and ___PRO Objective-C Design Patterns___

+#### Index:
+- Object Creation
+- Interface Adaptation
+- Decoupling of Objects
+- Abstract Collection
+- Behavioral Extension
+- Algorithm Encapsulation
+- Performance and Object Access
+- State of the Object

 ##Object Creation

-1. **Prototype**: The Protoype design pattern is handy in the following use cases
+1. **Prototype**: The Protoype design pattern is one of the easiest design patterns to implement.
+A client knows an abstract Prototype Class.
+At runtime any object that is a subclass of the abstract prototype can be cloned at the client's will.
+So the client can make multiple instances of the same type without creating them manually.
+It's handy in the following use cases:
 	* We need to create objects that should be independent of what they are and how they are created
 	* Classes to be instantiated are determined at runtime
 	* We don't want to have a hierarchy of factories for a corresponding hierarchy of problems